SuperSandro2000/canuby/README.md

 * ``ruby bin/setup``
 * ``ruby exe/canuby`` or ``rake -f exe\canuby`` or ``rake thirdparty``

-To get a full list of all arguments invoke canuby with the ``-h`` flag.
+To get a full list of all arguments invoke canuby with the ``--help`` flag.

 Environment variables Canuby makes use of:
 * ``CI=true`` force CI environment
 * ``DEBUG=true`` show debug information
 * ``linux=true`` force linux environment

+Exampleto force linux environment: ``ruby exe/canuby linux=true``

 ## Contributing

 ### Code Style

-* This projects uses rubocop.
-Get it with ``gem install rubocop`` and then run ``rubocop`` inside the git repo.
+* This project uses rubocop.
+Get it with ``gem install rubocop`` and then run ``rubocop --auto-correct`` inside the git repo to fix all formating problems automatically.
+More sever code style violations may need some manual attention.
 PR's without rubocop applied are not being merged.

   Rubocop Style Reference: https://rubocop.readthedocs.io/en/latest/cops_style/

 * Fasterer is a tool that will suggest speed improvements for your ruby code.
 It is highly recommended to use on bigger changes to keep the Canuby code fast.
-Get it with ``gem install fasterer`` and then run ``fasterer`` inside the git repo to get the code flash fast.
+Get it with ``gem install fasterer`` and then run ``fasterer`` inside the git repo to get the code flash fast. **Note** Currently not working correctly for unknown reasons.

 ### Testing